Take the Ferry to Nanaimo on Vancouver Island

 What does the ferry to Nanaimo cost?

-- For foot passengers, the price for the sailing between Nanaimo and Vancouver is $11.15 plus taxes and surcharge.
+• For adult foot passengers, the price for the sailing between Nanaimo and Vancouver is $17.20 plus taxes and surcharge.

-Tip: For discount rates and cheaper sailings with a vehicle, consider traveling mid-week (Mon-Thur).
-Also, seniors can travel for free on BC Ferries as foot passengers from Monday to Thursday (not including holidays).
+Tip: British Columbia Seniors can travel for free on BC Ferries as foot passengers from Monday to Thursday (not including holidays).

 What are the sailing times for the Vancouver to Nanaimo ferry?

-From Horseshoe Bay, BC to Nanaimo, there are up to 8 sailings each day each way, starting at 6:30 AM, with the last boat at 9:00 PM
+From Horseshoe Bay, BC to Nanaimo, there are up to 8 sailings each day each way, usually starting at 6:15 AM, with the last boat often at 10:10 PM.

 From Tsawwassen to Nanaimo, BC, there are up to 8 sailings a day (each way) on weekdays, with the first departure at 5:15 AM, and the last one at 10:45 PM.